Enedi-Godswill/recursive-navbar/README.md

-# Random Color Development
+# Star Rating

-### This is a second project which is a random color Development project
+### This is a third project which includes creating a system for rating using stars.